johnwesleyquintero/wesguard/README.md

 We use a high-quality, automated workflow to ensure code stability.

 - **`npm run dev`**: Starts the application in development mode with hot-reloading.
 - **`npm run build`**: Compiles and builds the application for production.
+This command will also package the Electron application into distributable formats (e.g., `.exe` for Windows).
+- **`npm run lint`**: Runs ESLint to check for code quality and style issues.
+- **`npm run preview`**: Previews the frontend build.
+- **`npm run format`**: Formats code using Prettier.
+- **`npm run typecheck`**: Runs TypeScript type checking.
-- **`npm run check`**: Runs our automated Code Quality Framework, which executes formatting, linting, and type-checking in parallel to ensure the codebase is healthy.
+- **`npm run check`**: Executes our automated Code Quality Framework, which runs formatting, linting, and type-checking in parallel to ensure the codebase is healthy.

+## Publishing the Application

+To create a publishable version of the application, use the `npm run build` command.
+This will generate distributable files (e.g., `.exe` for Windows) in the `dist` or `dist_electron` directory.

+**Important:** For a professional release, it is highly recommended to code sign your application.
+This requires obtaining a developer certificate and configuring `electron-builder` to use it.
+Without code signing, users may encounter security warnings.

 ## Future Roadmap (Phase 2)